huaminghuangtw/Evergreen-Notes/Permanent-Notes/Apple Shortcuts.md

 * \*Get random items from List
 	* Single: “Get Item from List” → Choose “Random Item”
 	* Multiple: “Filter Files” → Choose “Random” in “Sort by” → Enable “Limit” → Select the number of random items you want to get
-* “Is Charging” v.s “Is Connected to Charger”
+* “Is Charging” v.s “Is Connected to Charger” (Get Battery Status)
 	* Former: Is the device gaining battery charge?
 	* Latter: Is the device connected to a charger that at least is slowing down the rate the battery drains?
 		* For Optimized Battery Charging: being connected to a charger but not charging
 * “Add to Variable” → List
 	* **Tip:** “Repeat with each item” + “Text” → “Repeat Results” is already a list of “Text”, not need to use “Add to Variable” for each iteration → simplify code!
 * How to use Boolean variables?